AlexEvTV/MyAliceMobile/README.md

 # MyAliceMobile
-## Click to test the game! > https://alexevtv.github.io/MyAliceMobile/
+## Click to play the game! > https://alexevtv.github.io/MyAliceMobile/
 A game about taking care of your 2D character!